peterdurham/code-boost/content/blog/20-04-22-gatsby-basics/index.md

 Each gatsby project comes with and requires the following 3 **gatsby** files.

-> Note: If you make changes in any of these 3 files, make sure to restart your gatsby project as this data is collected when the project is built.
+> **Note**: If you make changes in any of these 3 files, make sure to restart your gatsby project as this data is collected when the project is built.

 ### Gatsby Browser